Back

 The architecture of a marketing campaign is best presented visually to illustrate the touchpoints along that journey.
 The BASE3 model provides a visual chart that can be used for this purpose.

-Campaign Architecture Example
+Campaign Architecture Example On The BASE3 Chart

 Steps For Determining A Marketing Campaign’s Architecture

 A marketing campaign can incorporate many tactics such as running an ad, and an email blast, both linking to a sales page, all working together to achieve a particular goal.
-Following are typical steps needed to plan a marketing campaign.
+You need to be thinking of the customer’s entire journey.
+The documentataion of the entire journey becomes the architecture of the campaign.

-- Determine your SMART Objective for the campaign
+1. Determine your SMART Objective

-Step 1: Identify Your Campaign Objective
+Step 1: Determine Your SMART Objective

 Before planning a campaign, it is important that you are clear about what you want to accomplish with your campaign.
 A campaign should have just one main objective, with a possible secondary objective.
 This will prevent you from spreading your messaging and budget too thin.
 It is better to have three separate campaigns running with narrow objectives than one giant campaign trying to achieve all three.